Bedrock-OSS/bedrock-wiki/docs/contribute-style.md

 ```
 ~~~

-<CodeHeader>Some_text_like_a_file_path.json</CodeHeader>
+<CodeHeader>BP/blocks/example.json</CodeHeader>
 ```json
 {
     "some": "json"
 }
 ```

-The informative text goes between the two HTML-Tags.
+The filepath goes between the two HTML-Tags.
+Make sure to follow our [Style-Guide](/meta/style-guide) when describing filepaths:

+-   If you link inside a Behavior-Pack, place `BP` in front of all other files:

+✔️ `BP/blocks/example.json`

+❌ `YourBehaviorPack/blocks/example.json`

+-   Same for the Resource-Pack, use `RP` in front of all other files:

+✔️ `RP/manifest.json`

+❌ `YourResourcePack/manifest.json`

  On the next line after the closing tag, you have to start a code block to use this Component, as shown in the example above.

 ### Spoiler